kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 Given a string, find the longest palindromic contiguous substring.
 If there are more than one with the maximum length, return any one.

 For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
 The longest palindromic substring of "bananas" is "anana".

+## Daily Coding Problem: Problem #750 [Medium]

+This problem was asked by Jane Street.

+Generate a finite, but an arbitrarily large binary tree quickly in O(1).

+That is, `generate()` should return a tree whose size is unbounded but finite.